 You can use transaction code OBA7 or following path to define document types in SAP;

 SPRO > Financial Accounting > General Ledger Accounting > Business Transaction > G/L Account Posting > Carry Out and Check document settings > define document type

-To default a document type for transaction postings you can use transaction code OBU1 or SAP path
+To default a document type for transaction postings you can use transaction code OBU1 or following user path